Akshobhya147/Dashcam-Accident-Detection/README.md

 This repository is the aftermath of my university minor project, "Smart Dashcam".
 Smart Dascam is a safety system which uses multiple sensors and a machine learning model to detect collisions in real-time and contacts emergency contact based upon the severity of the accident.
 The dataset for training the model was obtained from https://github.com/Cogito2012/CarCrashDataset.
-The model I used is a cutom implementation of Resnet18 with the convolution layers replaced by (2+1)D Spatiotemporal convolutions.
+The model I used is a custom implementation of Resnet18 with the convolution layers replaced by (2+1)D Spatiotemporal convolutions.
 Sensors and Modules used:
  - Neo-6M GPS module
  - SIM 800A GSM module